 (Prescot & Huyton Reporter.
 June 17, 1977)

-NOTE: Completely unrelated to the above post, my gossipy rock bio Strange Days: The Adventures of a Grumpy Rock ‘n’ Roll Journalist in Los Angeles is available here.
+NOTE: By the way, my gossipy rock bio Strange Days: The Adventures of a Grumpy Rock ‘n’ Roll Journalist in Los Angeles is available here.
 For more info, go to strangedaysbook.com